Actual patients

 It is estimated that more than 190,000 adult patients with Dupuytren’s contracture have been prescribed XIAFLEX.*

-83% (206 out of 249) of patients were satisfied with XIAFLEX compared with 30% (38 out of 125) of patients with placebo.†
+Explore the cost83% (206 out of 249) of patients were satisfied with XIAFLEX compared with 30% (38 out of 125) of patients with placebo.‡

-Find a XIAFLEX-trained Hand Specialist near you
+Find a Hand Specialist trained in XIAFLEX near you

 Search nowOne way to test yourself for Dupuytren’s contracture is to see if you can lay your hand flat on a surface, like a tabletop.
 This is known as a Tabletop Test.
 If you can’t lay your hand flat, you should talk with a Hand Specialist, because you may have Dupuytren’s contracture.